Compare IPTV Subscription Plans

 Wired Ethernet vs Wi-Fi — when each matters #

-Sky's onboarding flow defaults to Wi-Fi and the leaflet barely mentions Ethernet, but the wired-versus-wireless call has more weight than people expect.
+Sky's onboarding flow defaults to Wi-Fi and the leaflet barely mentions Ethernet, but the wired-versus-wireless call has more weight than people expect when you getting Sky Stream running for the first time.
 The Puck streams everything — including live football, Premier League in 4K HDR, and Atmos audio — over your home internet, so any flake in the link shows up as buffering or a drop to 1080p.
 On 5 GHz Wi-Fi within four metres of the router with a clean line of sight, the Puck holds 4K all day.
 On 2.4 GHz, or on 5 GHz with two interior walls between you and the router, you'll see frame drops during the evening peak.
 Households on Sky Broadband, BT, Virgin Media, TalkTalk or Now Broadband with sub-50 Mbps real-world throughput should consider Ethernet seriously; a £6 flat Cat 6 lead from Argos or a powerline adapter pair from Currys solves the problem outright.
 The Puck has a 100 Mbps Ethernet port — not gigabit — but 100 Mbps is more than ample for a single 4K stream at roughly 25 Mbps per stream.
+If you're not sure what your real-world line is doing, Ofcom's broadband-speed advice explains how to read your provider's minimum-guaranteed-speed clause and what redress you have if the line under-delivers — useful before blaming the Puck for stutter that's actually a broadband issue.

 Pairing the Sky voice remote #